- Customer Stories

-Setting up network equipment at a new branch office is much easier with SD-WAN than with traditional routers and gateways.
+Setting up network technology and equipment at a new branch office is much easier with SD-WAN than with traditional routers and gateways.
 A network engineer designs the node at a central management console.
 Then an SD-WAN appliance is then shipped to the branch office and plugged in by someone with little or no IT skills.
 On power-up, the appliance joins the network and connects to the central SD-WAN controller, which provisions and configures the new equipment and then brings it online.

 That’s it!
 SD-WAN with zero-touch provisioning—an automated workflow executed by the central controller—eliminates the need for an expert to travel to the branch site or set it up remotely via a command line interface.

 Yes, SD-WAN significantly increases ROI by improving IT agility, performance and efficiency.
 Your ROI should be in double digits and you should expect to break even within a few months of completing your deployment.
 Make sure to plan your roadmap with your SD-WAN vendor and confirm that they can quantify ROI for your custom use-cases.

 The price tag shouldn’t be the main consideration with SD-WAN.
 If you focus solely on the initial investment, you’ll lose sight of the bigger picture, which is the ROI you should experience within a year of implementation.